VCUWrightCenter/TopExApp/docs/installation.md

 # Introduction <a name="intro">

 TopExApp provides a graphical user interface for the [TopEx Python library](https://pypi.org/project/topex/), and is an application designed for the exploration of topics in large sets of text.
-Originally designed to identify common challenges experienced by acting interns through their reflective writing responses [(Olex et al 2020)](#paper), this application can also be used for the exploration of topics in any set of texts.
+Originally designed to identify common challenges experienced by acting interns through their reflective writing responses [(Olex et al 2020)](#paper), this application can also be used for the exploration of topics in any set of texts [(Olex et al 2021)](#paper).

 # Installation <a name="install">